BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of walking, especially exploring the Old Town's cobblestone streets.
-Layers are also a good idea, as the weather in Tbilisi can be unpredictable, varying from warm sunny days to cool evenings.
+Pack comfortable walking shoes – you'll be doing a lot of walking on cobblestone streets.
+Layers are essential as the weather can change quickly.
+A light jacket or sweater is a good idea, even in summer evenings.

 Weather Details